 6. By mercy and truth is iniquity atoned for, and by the fear of the

-Lord does a man turn from evil.
+Lord does one turn from evil.

 7. When a man’s ways please the

-Lord directs his step.
+Lord directs his steps.

 10. A divine decision is on the king’s lips; his mouth does not betray justice.